 Positron emission tomography (PET) is a non-invasive imaging modality that is capable of providing functional information about molecular and cellular processes in living subjects.
 Therefore, a PET radioligand having high affinity and selectivity for S1PR1 would provide a unique methodology to investigate the change of the S1PR1 expression in inflammatory response in living subjects and study the physiological function of S1PR1 in variety of diseases.
 Due to the longer the half-life of F-18 (T1/2 = 109.8 min) over that of C-11 (T1/2 = 20.3 min), a clinical suitable F-18 labeled S1PR1 PET tracer will offer less time restrict for production, distribution and clinical use over C-11 labeled PET tracers.

-The goals of this project are: (1) Exploration of the lead structural pharmacophore to generate high potent and selective S1PR1 compounds that can be labeled with F-18 for S1P1, ) and (2) In vivo characterization of 18F-labeled tracer pharmaceutical properties in inflammatory diseases animal models.
+The goals of this project are: (1) Translate the S1P1 ligand 11C-TZ3321 into initial human evaluations for safety and efficacy, and (2) In vivo characterization of 18F-labeled new and selective tracer pharmaceutical properties in inflammatory diseases animal models.